rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 JAN YAEGER: What brought you back?
 What made you want to come back here?

-MIKE MILLER: I -- you know, it just -- I don’t know really.
+MIKE MILLER: I -- you know, it just -- I donâ€™t know really.
 I just came back and I just felt so at home here and felt so good to be back and to see all the people that I knew, you know.
 And, of course, there was a lot of new people, then, too, but I just felt so much at home.